kubernetes-sigs/gateway-api/geps/gep-3155/index.md

 1. When SubjectAltNames are specified in BackendTLSPolicy:
   a.
 The hostname field is still used as SNI, if specified
   b.
-No SNI is being set, if hostname field is ommitted
+A certificate with at least one matching SubjectAltName is accepted
   c.
-A certificate with at least one matching SubjectAltName is accepted
-  d.
 A certificate without a matching SubjectAltName is rejected

 2. When a Client Certificate is specified on a Gateway:
   a.
 It is applied to all services.